MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

-# The HTTPSSVC record type
+# The SVCB record type

-The HTTPSSVC DNS resource record (RR) type (RRTYPE ???) is used to locate endpoints that can service an "https" origin.
+The SVCB DNS resource record (RR) type (RRTYPE ???) is used to locate endpoints that can service an "https" origin.
 The presentation format of the record is:

- RRName TTL Class HTTPSSVC SvcRecordType SvcFieldPriority \
+ RRName TTL Class SVCB SvcRecordType SvcFieldPriority \
                          SvcDomainName SvcFieldValue

 where SvcRecordType is a numeric value of either "0" or "1",